Richard Koeper

-Richard Koeper was a professional American football player.
+Richard Koeper was an American professional football player.

 Biography

 Koeper was born Richard Manfred Koeper on July 23, 1943, in San Francisco, California.
 He died from a heart attack on March 13, 2010.

 Career

 Koeper played the 1966 NFL season with the Atlanta Falcons.
 He had previously been drafted by the Green Bay Packers in the sixth round of the 1965 NFL draft.
 Later, he would play with the BC Lions of the Canadian Football League.

 Koeper also served as an assistant coach at Oregon State University, where he had played at the collegiate level.